Port Hood, Nova Scotia

 Port Hood Beach is known for its warm waters and for the nearby Port Hood Station Provincial Park.

 History

-The Miꞌkmaq called it Kag-weam-kek, meaning sandbar.
+The Miꞌkmaq called it Kekwiamkek, meaning "at the place where sand moves slowly," or sandbar.
 The first European colonists, the French, called it Juste-au-Corps, meaning waistcoat.
 The French quarried stone for the Fortress of Louisbourg and built ships at the site.
 After the English took over Acadia, it was renamed for naval commander Samuel Hood.

 Port Hood experienced an economic boom from 1880 to 1910, with coal mining, fishing and marine trade.
 During the first half of the 1900s, it was served by the Inverness and Richmond Railway.
 A fire in July 1942 destroyed much of the town's business district.

+The community was home to the Port Hood Consolidated School, which closed in 2000 and was replaced by Bayview Education Centre.

 Geography

 It is located on Trunk 19 (the "Ceilidh Trail"), approximately 30-minutes drive north from the Canso Causeway which links Cape Breton Island to the Nova Scotia peninsula.